Pop Culture Madness!

 Neiman Marcus sold an all-chocolate version of Monopoly.
 The entire set was edible.

-The French had their own version of the internet called Mintel.
-It was created in 1978 and you could online shop, send mail, check stocks and buy tickets.
-In 2009 there were still 10 million monthly connects and it was shut down for good in 2012.
+The French had their version of the internet called Mintel.
+It was created in 1978, and you could shop online, mail, check stocks, and buy tickets.
+2009 there were still 10 million monthly connects, and it was shut down for good in 2012.

-The Maryland state legislature considered a bill that would have made it illegal to play the song "Short People" on the radio.
-It didn't pass.
+The Maryland state legislature considered a bill that would have made playing the song “Short People” on the radio illegal.
+It didn’t pass.

 Home Depot was founded in Atlanta, Georgia.

-Glenn Burke was the first MLB player to come out as gay to teammates and team owners during his professional career and the first to publicly acknowledge it.
-Burke said "By 1978 I think everybody knew" and he was "sure his teammates didn't care."
+Glenn Burke was the first MLB player to come out as gay to teammates and team owners during his professional career and the first to acknowledge it publicly.
+Burke said, “By 1978, I think everybody knew,” and he was “sure his teammates didn’t care.”

-Until 1978 a tennis player was allowed to use absolutely any object as a racket.
+Until 1978, a tennis player was allowed to use any object as a racket.

 Over 500 silent-era films from the early 20th century were discovered preserved in the permafrost in the subarctic town of Dawson City, Yukon.